 The following applies to power loss:

 P = U² / R (power P = voltage U² / resistance R)

-Please note that very high-resistance conductive plastic versions have a less favorable slider contact resistance, as the latter also increases if the conductive plastic layer itself has a higher resistance.
+Please note that very high resistance conductive plastic versions will have a less favourable slider contact resistance, as this will also increase if the conductive plastic layer itself has a higher resistance.

 |Resistive element||Conductive Plastic||Wirewound||Hybrid|